-- 12. List of Policies and Community Actions

-- 13. Key Views

-- 14. External Documents

-- 15. Acknowledgments

 - 1.8 Part II contains not only Policies but also Community Actions; these are initiatives to address local issues identified through the community engagement undertaken in preparing the Plan.
 These cannot be set out as policies here because strictly speaking this document concerns land use; however, having identified these initiatives, it is important to record them so that they can be acted upon.
-There is an expectation that Newmarket Town Council will pursue these Community Actions to completion, and it is hoped that some of the projects outlined here will allow residents an opportunity to continue to play an active part in shaping the future of our town.

-- 1.9 Further information on the Neighbourhood Plan process for Newmarket can be seen at www.westsuffolk.gov.uk/newmarketplan and www.newmarket.gov.uk/nmkt-neighbourhood-plan.
-A consultation statement is appended to the document.
+There is an expectation that Newmarket Town Council will pursue these Community Actions to completion, and it is hoped that some of the projects outlined here will allow residents an opportunity to continue to play an active part in shaping the future of our town. - 1.9 Further information on the Neighbourhood Plan process for Newmarket can be seen at www.westsuffolk.gov.uk/newmarketplan; a consultation statement is also available as a separate document at this location.

-8 National Planning Policy Framework (2018), paras.
+8 National Planning Policy Framework (2019), paras.
 29-30 (p.
 10); see also note 16 quoted in para.
 1.6 above.